 Risk to domestic animal health

 As with humans, domestic animals are also at risk of Salmonella infection through contact with the droppings of an infected reptile.
 We recommend avoiding contact between reptiles, or their droppings, and other pet animals.
-If you suspect your pet might have contracted Salmonella infection, you should seek veterinary advice.
+If you suspect your pet might have contracted a Salmonella infection, you should seek veterinary advice.

 Salmonella infections in live reptiles can only be diagnosed by specialist laboratory testing of droppings, or swabs (taken from the animal’s skin or cloaca) for the presence of the bacteria.
 On post-mortem examination, the signs of Salmonella infection are variable and additional laboratory tests are required to confirm the diagnosis.